The Gadigal people of the Eora Nation are the Traditional Custodians of the place we now call Waterloo.

-The proposed plan will deliver new social housing, affordable housing and private homes with access to improved community facilities, shops and transport.
-There will be an additional 2.5 hectares of public open space to support recreational activities like field sports, cycling and walking.
+The plan supports the delivery of new social and affordable housing and private homes with access to improved community facilities, shops and transport.
+There will be an additional 2.5 hectares of public open space provided for field sports, cycling and walking.

 Importantly, the plan will see at least 847 social housing homes built, almost 100 more homes than currently on the site.
 Additionally, around 7% of new homes will be set aside for affordable housing.